revue-org/revue/docs/website/docs/report/deployment.md

 - **Ingress**: to expose the service outside the cluster through the Ingress Controller.
 - **Persistent Volume Claim**: to store data that needs to persist even after the pod is deleted.
 - **ConfigMap**: to store configuration data and database initialization scripts.
+- **Horizontal Pod Autoscaler**: to automatically adjust the number of Pods in a workload based on current demand.

 Every service is accessible through the Ingress Controller, which is responsible for routing the requests to the correct service.